ampproject/amphtml/extensions/amp-mega-menu/amp-mega-menu.md

 ### Dynamic content rendering

-The content of a mega menu can be fetched dynamically from a CORS JSON endpoint using [amp-list](https://amp.dev/documentation/components/amp-list/) and rendered via [amp-mustache template](https://amp.dev/documentation/components/amp-mustache).
+The content of a mega menu can be fetched dynamically from a CORS JSON endpoint using [amp-list](../amp-list/amp-list.md) and rendered via [amp-mustache template](../amp-mustache/amp-mustache.md).

-In the following example, content of the mega menu is rendered dynamically by nesting an `<amp-list>` directly inside the component.
+In the following example, content of `<amp-mega-menu>` is rendered dynamically by nesting an `<amp-list>` directly inside the component.

-[example playground="true" imports="amp-mega-menu,amp-list" template="amp-mustache"]
+[example playground="true" preview="top-frame" orientation="landscape" imports="amp-mega-menu,amp-list" template="amp-mustache"]
 ```html
 <amp-mega-menu height="60" layout="fixed-height">
   <amp-list height="350" layout="fixed-height" src="{{server_for_email}}/static/samples/json/product-single-item.json" single-item>